Betoken/Whitepaper/BetokenWhitepaper.md

 * Good decisions are rewarded with control tokens proportional to both the quality and the quantity of their benefits.
 * Bad decisions receive penalties in control tokens proportional to both how bad of a decision they were and how much damage they caused.

-Betoken is for everyone: everyone can join, everyone can invest, everyone can make decisions for the fund and be rewarded for making good ones.
-And everyone can rise to the top if they have the merit.
+Betoken is for everyone: anyone can join, anyone can invest, anyone can make decisions for the fund and be rewarded for making good ones.
+And anyone can rise to the top if they have the merit.

 Betoken is unstoppable: it is a completely decentralized application built on the censorship-resistant Ethereum blockchain.